 Dental crowns are used to restore the function and aesthetics of teeth that have been heavily damaged and to protect them from further damage.
 When a tooth has decayed, a filling can be placed if it is small.
 However, if the decay is large, there might not be enough healthy tooth structure to place a regular filling.
 This is when a crown will be better to have enough strength to protect the remaining healthy tooth structure for the long term.

 If your dentist has recommended restoring one of your teeth with a crown, then you might find it difficult to choose a suitable crown material that best fits your dental needs and budgetary constraints.
-This article will give you an idea of different types of crown materials available for restoring damaged teeth.
+This article will give you an idea of the different types of crown materials available for restoring damaged teeth.

 What are Different Types of Crown Materials?

 Crown materials can be broadly divided into two types; metal and non-metal